Classified by National Geographic as “the most biologically intense place on Earth in terms of biodiversity”, you don’t want to miss it!

 In Corcovado, you feel deeply in contact with nature, almost no human life cross your way!
 After 2 weeks in Costa Rica you learn to walk silently, your senses are more alert, and you can start enjoying the experience!

-We were having so much going south from Manuel António – despite not planned, we decidedly to visit Corcovado Natural Park.
+I was having so much going south from Manuel António – despite not planned, I decidedly to visit Corcovado Natural Park.
 And it was great!

-We headed south to Puerto Jiménez.
+I headed south to Puerto Jiménez.
 The roads were good and the travelling was pleasant, with nice sightseeing over the bay.
-We arrived in the afternoon, and started by having some good shrimps in Marisqueira Corcovado, just across the sea, with the sunset as background.
+I arrived in the afternoon and started by having some good shrimps in Marisqueira Corcovado, just across the sea, with the sunset as background.

-While eating the shrimps, we met a pleasant local guide Corcovado hiking tours and book the tour for the next day.
-At night we stayed in Corcovado Beach Lodge that was already booked in advance.
-Everyone we crossed was nice and willing to help, so it was a short but very enjoyable stay!
+While eating the shrimps, I met a pleasant local guide Corcovado hiking tours and book the tour for the next day.
+At night I stayed in Corcovado Beach Lodge that was already booked in advance.
+Everyone I crossed was nice and willing to help, so it was a short but very enjoyable stay!

-In the next day, before 7 am, we were ready to go!
+On the next day, before 7 am, I was ready to go!
 The meeting point was the bakery “Panaderia Monar” with diverse delicious options for breakfast, but also to prepare for the long day ahead of us.
-Like in the desert, we should be prepared, as you won’t cross any selling point along the way.
+Like in the desert, I should be prepared, as you won’t cross any selling point along the way.